MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/emulate-vision-deficiencies.md

 ## Use the Command Menu

-You may also use **Command Menu** to access the the different simulations.
+You may also use **Command Menu** to access the different simulations.

 1. Press `Control`+`Shift`+`P` \(Windows\) or `Command`+`Shift`+`P` \(macOS\) to open the **Command Menu**.